ADC Home > Reference Library > Technical Notes > Legacy Documents > Mac OS 9 & Earlier >

 address The starting address of the range of memory to flush. count The size, in bytes, of the range of memory to flush. |

-function makes a portion of the address space,
+The FlushMemory function makes a portion of the address space,

-and having a size of count
+beginning at address and having a size of count bytes, clean.
+All

 dirty pages found in the specified range are written to the backing

 store file.
-Resident pages are left resident by FlushMemory
+Resident pages are left resident by FlushMemory.

-parameter supplied to the FlushMemory
+If the address parameter supplied to the FlushMemory function is

 not on a page boundary, then it is rounded down to the nearest page